dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 3 September 2019

+Ted Kaminski talks about how all synchronous UNIX API:s  hides the underlying concurrency in [Concurrency vs Paralellism](https://www.tedinski.com/2018/10/16/concurrency-vs-parallelism.html).
+He means that a process always exists in a concurrent context.
+Check the size of a file?
+It might have changed from the time you check until the time you use it.
+Read from that file?
+The user might send a signal that you need to handle while blocking in the `read` call.
+And the very `read` call itself hides a lot of concurrency.
+You issue a read request and the disk scheduler goes off to do its thing and then the disk controller does a bunch of things.
+All while your program is just sitting there waiting in that `read` call.
+So it seems like he's advocating for exposing that concurrency as events consumed by event loops.
+The Go designers makes the same distinction between concurrency and parallelism but their solution is to hide it even more.
+When you call `read` in Go, the Go userspace scheduler just let's another goroutine run, much like how the OS scheduler puts a process in a wait queue and goes on to execute another process.

+But Kaminski prefers having the event loops exposed.
+But if you're coding an event-loop then you need a state machine.
+But a state machine can't handle that many states.
+Maybe you'd use callbacks instead like in Node.js.
+But those callbacks leads to entangled control flow.
+Enter Promises which allows us to compose those future computations.
+But with Promises you still see a lot of `.then(...)` statements that obscure the control flow.
+The final solution then is `async/await`, which allows you to write your control flow in a way that looks similar to calling blocking functions but the `async` and `await` keywords clearly communicate that they're really asynchronous calls.

+Kaminski continues in [Concurrency Models](https://www.tedinski.com/2018/11/06/concurrency-models.html) where he describes the trade offs between a green threads approach like in Erlang and Go and Rusts `async/await` design.
+He talks a lot about how green threads typically fare worse when it comes to performance and that is probably true.
+But having goroutines and channels is way more ergonomic than having to deal with a gazillion different libraries that each have their own concurrency model.
+Some use callbacks, some use promises and some use `async/await`.

 ## 2 September 2019

 I solved [Leetcode 1170 - Compare Strings by Frequency of Smallest Character](https://leetcode.com/problems/compare-strings-by-frequency-of-the-smallest-character/).
 Here's the problem description (which I had to read several times).